ibm-cloud-docs/containers/cs_costs.md

 **When do worker nodes begin to incur charges?**

-Worker nodes begin to incur charges after successfully complete the `provisioning` state and continue until you delete the worker nodes and they complete the `deleting` state.
-For more information, see [Worker node states](/docs/containers?topic=containers-health-monitor#states_workers).
+Worker nodes begin to incur charges after they successfully complete the `provisioning` state and continue until you delete the worker nodes and they complete the `deleting` state.
+For more information, see [Worker node states](/docs/containers?topic=containers-health-monitor#states).

 **What is the difference between virtual and physical machines?**